diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 #### Dependencies Installation

->📝 _Note:_ You can print and/or save the text content of each step during the installation using the **Print** and **Save** buttons located at the bottom of the installation window.
+>_Note:_ You can print and/or save the text content of each step during the installation using the **Print** and **Save** buttons located at the bottom of the installation window.
 You can also go back one step at a time by clicking the **Go Back** button.

 ##### Introduction